UNLOCK FREE TRAINING

 In addition, North Dakota law requires salespersons to work under the supervision of a designated broker (43-23-12(2)).

-Further, North Dakota law indicates that these circumstances are considered exemptions from state law (43-23-07).
+Further, North Dakota law indicates that these circumstances are exempt from state law (43-23-07).

 North Dakota’s Rules Regarding Nonresident Brokers & Reciprocity (43-23-10)